 - National Public Radio with respect to its internal review into the firing of Juan Williams following his controversial on-air remarks, the results of which were covered by the national news media.

-- Special Committee of the board of Fossil, Inc. with respect to historic equity granting practices.
+- Special committee of a retailer with respect to historic equity-granting practices.

-- Special Committee of professional services firm in independent investigation involving senior management and discrimination.
+- Special committees of professional services firms in two investigations involving senior management and discrimination.

-- Fortune 50 retailer in confidential internal investigation involving executive.
+- Fortune 50 retailer in confidential internal investigation involving an executive.